 Hexagon provides a basic 3D modelling package which is intended for creating props for Daz.
 It is also a great place to start 3D objects to transfer later to more sophisticated software such as Maya that either you cannot afford or perhaps cannot run on a laptop or an older PC/Mac.
 Good to create items to 3D print since it can export as .stl Documentation + Tutorials

-Sculptris is a free but sadly no longer supported sculpting app for Mac & Windows.
-It may not work too well with modern operating systems.
-Being from Pixologic (famous for professionals’ favourite zBrush) Sculptris models can be imported easily to zBrush.
-(Given the price of zBrush is $895 first look at the more basic ‘zBrush Core’ at $179.99).
+Sculptris is a free but sadly no longer supported sculpting app for Mac & Windows, and the download link now redirects to zBrush Core Mini.
+Sculptris will not work too well with modern operating systems but is still a good option for older computers if you can find a download.
+Being from Pixologic, Sculptris models can be imported easily to zBrush.
 Comparison of Sculptris vs ZBrush Core vs ZBrush

 Screentogif offers a great way to edit and export examples of your 2D or 3D animation.
 There is no need to install the .exe – it is portable and can be run from a USB stick or unzipped into your documents folder for use.
 Windows only.
 The image shows some of the tools available in this excellent free open-source utility: